Audiobooks vs Podcasts vs Courses: Which Is Better for Learning?

 Something lighter or more informal

 The downside is structure.
-Podcasts rarely build ideas in a linear way, and quality can vary widely depending on the host, guests, and goals of the show.
+Podcasts rarely present ideas in a linear manner, and quality can vary widely depending on the host, guests, and the show's goals.

 For many people, podcasts work best as supplemental learning, not a primary educational tool.